Spina Bifida comes from a latin term which means “split spine”.

-Spina Bifida describes a group of spinal abnormalities that occurs within the first four weeks of a pregnancy when the baby’s developing spine (neural tube) fails to close properly.
-The name comes from the Latin term meaning “split spine.”
+Spina Bifida describes a group of spinal abnormalities that occurs in the first four weeks of a pregnancy.
+In this time the baby’s developing spine (neural tube) fails to close properly.
 Spina Bifida is the incomplete development of:

 - The spinal cord

 - The bones forming the spinal column (vertebrae)

 In the most severe form (myelomeningocele), the spinal cord nerves and meninges bulge through an opening in the spine to form a sac on the outside of the baby’s back.